Turn Me Loose (Ledisi album): Critical reception

-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Turn Me Loose has an average score of 72 based on 5 reviews, indicating "generally favorable reviews."
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, Turn Me Loose has an average score of 72 based on 5 reviews, indicating "generally favorable reviews".
 Allmusic editor Andy Kellman found that Turn Me Loose "partially roots itself in the singer's past work and otherwise branches out from it [...]
 Most of the material that is in the vein of the subdued, sophisticated R&B showcased throughout much of Soulsinger and Lost & Found is fine, if sporadically tepid – something that really comes through when heard with the harder material."

+Aidin Vaziri, writing for The San Francisco Chronicle, felt that Turn Me Loose was "livelier and more modern sounding than anything she's done before [but] it's her clear vocals, glass-shattering high notes and life-affirming melodies that remain the main attraction, revealing the kind of substance and unfettered spirit of Mary J. Blige at her battle-scarred best."
+New York Times critic Nate Chinen noted that Turn Me Loose had "its share of kiss-offs and entreaties — Ledisi can manage both, though vulnerability eludes her," while Mariel Concepcion from Billboard found that Turn Me Loose serves as Ledisi's "official coming-out party" and concluded: "Like a true woman, Ledisi keeps growing as she takes the good with the bad."

+Commercial performance

+The album debuted at number 14 on the US Billboard 200 chart, selling 27,000 copies in the first week.